samply/beam-enroll/README.md

 ## Usage

-There are two ways to run the companion tool: First using Docker or Second compiling and running it locally.
-In both cases you need to provide the intended ProxyID (see [Beam Documentation]() for details).
+There are two ways to run the companion tool: First using Docker or second compiling and running it locally.
+In both cases you need to provide the intended ProxyID (see [Beam Documentation](https://github.com/samply/beam) for details).
 Therefore, the following commands expect the ProxyId in the environment varable `$PROXY_ID` and an output keyfile name in `$PRIVATEKEXFILENAME`.
 Per default, the beam proxy expects `$PROXY_ID_SHOR.priv.pem`.

 ### Docker